nickTinMicrosoft/AICOE_AzureAIServices_API_Examples/README.md

 * aoai code
     * image generation using DALL-E 3 Azure Open AI Model --- must have Azure Open AI and DALL-E model deployed
+    * Document App allows for document summary and translation using gpt-4o (or other models).
+You upload a txt or PDF file, once content is read you can build a summary by choosing the language and clicking Summarize.
+Or you can translate the content to other languages by choosing a language and click Translate.
+    * Graphrag is a Langchain test project that builds relationships within a document using gpt-4o and LangChain framework.
+It stores the data into a Neo4j Graph Database.
+Once in Database you use LangChain framework to perform RAG on the graph DB to gather information.

 * Asynchronous API
     * Document Translator (both Async and Sync in notebook)